exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving `Block`

-- Request the next block if there are nodes at a height higher than current
+- Request the next block from the node (if one exists) that sent any message from the height higher than current height + 1
 - Update local height after committing the block locally
+- Cancel `RequestBlock` for the current height

 ### Peers Timeout